By Brooke Lappe

 Mechanical Plastic Recycling

-Mechanical plastic recycling refers the multistep process of turning plastic waste into other plastic products of similar quality.
+Mechanical plastic recycling refers to the multistep process of turning plastic waste into other plastic products of similar quality.
 New plastic is not created from raw materials, but rather from existing plastic.
-This creates a closed material loop in plastic, minimizing plastic waste and extraction of new natural resources.
-This is the traditional recycling process, and the 9% of plastic that is recycled is typically done so through this method.
+This creates a closed material loop, minimizing waste and the extraction of new natural resources.
+This is the traditional method of plastic recycling.

 Chemical Plastic Recycling

 Chemical recycling of plastic is a relatively new process and refers to technologies of two categories: thermolysis and solvent-based processes.
-Both use a combination of heat, pressure, and/or other chemicals to break down old plastics to create new plastics and/or fuel.
-Chemical recycling has become more popular because it is inexpensive compared to mechanical recycling and can recycle almost any type of plastic.
+Both use a combination of heat, pressure, and other chemicals to break down old plastics to create fuel or chemicals.
+In theory, chemical recycling can process a wide variety of plastic types, making it an attractive alternative to mechanical recycling.
+However, no chemical recycling technique can process mixed waste from households, so the ability to recycle more plastic types requires sorting and individual processing for each plastic type, which is expensive and logistically challenging.

-Chemical recycling is often framed as a solution for the plastic problem, but a majority of the research and support has been funded by those that support the major oil, gas, and petrochemical corporations.
-Based on predictions and industry estimates of chemical recycling technology viability provided in Global Alliance for Incinerator Alternatives report, the continued pursuit of chemical recycling does not offer a pathway towards sustainability but rather, due to the need to supplement with other petrochemicals, a high likelihood of enabling at least a decade of more fossil fuel extraction.
+Chemical recycling is often framed as a solution for the plastic problem, but a majority of research and support has been funded by supporters of major oil, gas, and petrochemical corporations.
+Currently, the continued pursuit of chemical recycling does not offer a pathway towards sustainability due to the need to supplement new plastic production with other petrochemicals originating from fossil fuels extraction.

-Most newly developed chemical recycling methods have not been proven to be environmentally beneficial or sustainable.
-Most research into chemical recycling focuses on design innovation rather than operational performance or environmental outcomes.
-There is minimal research on the proof of success or failure in practice, and existing research suggests that it will be a challenge to scale up from a laboratory to industrial setting while maintaining the desired result.
+Most chemical recycling methods have not been proven to be environmentally beneficial or sustainable on an industrial scale.
+Research into chemical recycling often focuses on design innovation rather than operational performance or environmental outcomes.
+It is incredibly difficult to scale up from a laboratory to industrial setting while maintaining the desired result.
+Thus, most chemical recycling methods are only useful in theory.

 In fact, a strong argument exists that chemical recycling is more environmentally damaging than mechanical recycling, because of its higher energy cost, larger carbon footprint, and increased toxic byproducts.

 To create plastics with the needed material properties, a variety of substances are added to plastics.
-Many of these additives are toxic, including, bisphenol-A (BPA), cadmium, benzene, brominated compounds, phthalates, lead, tin, antimony, and volatile organic compounds (VOCs).
-Many of these chemicals are that have been shown to cause cancer or harm bodily systems.
+Many of these additives are toxic, including bisphenol-A (BPA), cadmium, benzene, brominated compounds, phthalates, lead, tin, antimony, and volatile organic compounds (VOCs).
+Many of these chemicals have been shown to cause cancer or harm bodily systems.

 Chemical recycling that involves thermolysis breaks down the plastic molecules, making them even more harmful.
-For example, benzene and polycyclic aromatic hydrocarbons (PAHs), which are hazardous to human health, can be formed and released through this process.
-During the production process, these chemicals can enter the air the then migrate to water sources, where they can make their way into humans.
-This is of particular concern to the sites of chemical recycling plants.
-Facilities would need to be regulated and managed to avoid high risk situations on and off the site.
+For example, benzene and polycyclic aromatic hydrocarbons (PAHs), can be formed and released through this process.
+During the production process, these chemicals can move to become airborne, enter water sources, and then pose a threat to the health of those who drink polluted water.
+In 2019, 500,000 pounds of hazardous waste were reported from one chemical recycling facility alone.

 Recommendations

-Given the complex economic, operational, and environmental nature of plastic recycling, both mechanical and chemical methods are currently not seen to be a viable solution to the plastic waste problem.
-The most promising solutions to the plastic waste problem are to reduce and reuse your plastic use, and to support policies that reduce plastic use, such as plastic taxes or bans.
+Given the complex economic, operational, and environmental nature of plastic recycling, both mechanical and chemical methods cannot solve the plastic waste problem alone.
+The best solution to the plastic waste problem is for individuals and industries to reduce plastic use, support policies that encourage reducing plastic use, and support methods of optimizing plastic to use as little as possible and use plastics that can easily be recycled.
 More information on plastic policy in Georgia can be found here.

 Share this information with your legislator.
 Download the handout below.